etiennebr/rstdocs/Applications/Feature Extraction/BinaryMorphologicalOperation.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{BinaryMorphologicalOperation_param_table}, page~\pageref{BinaryMorphologicalOperation_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+BinaryMorphologicalOperation+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *BinaryMorphologicalOperation* .

-Parameters table for Binary Morphological Operation:
+.. [#] Table: Parameters table for Binary Morphological Operation.

 +----------------------+--------------------------+----------------------------------+
 |Parameter Key         |Parameter Type            |Parameter Description             |